alecaines/TheCompendium/README.md

 2. The line numbers at which the changes took place if possible
 3. A brief description (need not to be elaborate at all) of the changes.

-Given that I beleive the changes are appropriate, I will then alter the version of *The Compendium* and its state.
+Given that I believe the changes are appropriate, I will then alter the version of *The Compendium* and its state.
 I will then release the newest version on *Overleaf*,
  and GitHub, for all to access.
 All version changes will be recorded after the section titled **Theorems, Lemmas, Corollaries, and Proofs*.
 Though, do note, no one is stopping you from hosting your own version!
 Request collaboration from me, and I will create a new branch for you to work on.
 Or, if you wish to work on *Overleaf*, reset the version of your own document to 0.0.0, list me as a co-author and yourself as the author, and then tex away!